sumbach/modern-cljs/doc/tutorial-17.md

 lein ring server-headless
 ```

-Then, after having disabled the JavaScript engine of your browser,
+Then, after having disabled JavaScript in your browser,
 visit the [Shopping Calculator][21] URL, fill the form with valid
 values and finally click the `Calculate` button.
 Everything should
-work as expected.
+function as before.

 > NOTE 5: If you did not compile the CLJS component of the modern-cljs
 > project by issuing the `lein cljsbuild once` command you do not need
-> to disable the JavaScript engine of your browser to experiment the
+> to disable JavaScript in your browser to experiment with the
-> server-side only Shopping Calculator.
+> server-side-only Shopping Calculator.

 Let's now see what happens if you type any invalid value into the form,
 for example `1.2` as the value for the `Quantity` input field, `foo`